 Iran's IRGC Unveils Upgraded Ballistic Missiles, Overhauled Launchers

-The upgraded ballistic missiles are Emad and Qadr, according to the report, which said the latter has been equipped with anti-electronic warfare equipment, reports Xinhua news agency.
+The upgraded ballistic missiles are Emad and Qadr, according to the report, which said, the latter has been equipped with anti-electronic warfare equipment.

 On June 13, Israel launched major surprise airstrikes on several areas in Iran, including nuclear and military sites, killing senior commanders, nuclear scientists, and civilians.

-Chief of Staff of the Iranian Armed Forces Mohammad Bagheri, IRGC's Chief Commander Hossein Salami, Commander of Iran's Khatam al-Anbiya Central Headquarters Gholam-Ali Rashid, and Commander of the IRGC's Aerospace Division Amir Ali Hajizadeh were assassinated in the Israeli airstrikes on Tehran.

-Additionally, the IRGC also listed other slain commanders as Mahmoud Bagheri, Davoud Sheikhian, Mohammad-Bagher Taherpour, Mansour Safarpour, Masoud Tayyeb, Khosrow Hassani, Javad Jorsara, and Mohammad Aghajafari.

-Iran responded with several waves of missile and drone strikes, inflicting casualties and damage.
-A ceasefire was reached between the two sides on June 24.
+Iran responded with several waves of missile and drone strikes, inflicting casualties and damages.
+A ceasefire was reached between the two sides on June 24.– NNN-IRNA

 Legal Disclaimer: